MaslowCommunityGarden/Maslow-Ring-System/INSTRUCTIONS.md

 ### Step 6: Attach sled to frame

 Next, we are ready to hang the sled on the machine!
-To attach the sled to the machine pass the free end of each chain through the hole in the end of each carriage and secure it with a cotter pin.
+To attach the sled to the machine pass the free end of each chain through the hole in the end of each carriage and secure it with a cotter pin. * Please note depending on your chain there may an untrapped end around the last link of chain, in this case it is safest to use a link the is surrounded by another (or go 1 link farther back from the end) to place the cotter pin.
+Unsurounded links may spread causing the link to fail and the sled to drop suddenly.

 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/Maslow-Ring-System/master/Cutting%20The%20Sled/Close%20up%20of%20chain%20attaching.jpg)